ViniciusDBorba/CapstoneProject/README.md

 # CapstoneProject

- - Add google-services json from firebase on CapstoneProject/app folder
+ - Download google-services json with sended link and add on CapstoneProject/app folder